cnguyen-uk/An-Introduction-to-HTML/README.md

 <p>Hello World!</p>
 ```

+The first character or word in the opening tag is called the *tag name*.
+In the above example, the tag name is `p`.

 ### The Head Element

 The first element in the HTML element should be the *head element*, which contains the metadata for a webpage, i.e. information about the webpage which isn't directly displayed on the webpage itself.